shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/android-sdk-ad-units.md

 ---
-title: Android SDK Ad Units
+title: Android SDK Ad Units Overview
 description: In this article, find links to resources that describe how to implement the various ad units available within the Android SDK. ms.custom: android-sdk ms.date : 10/28/2023
 ---

-# Android SDK ad units
+# Overview

 This section describes how to implement the various ad units available within the Android SDK.